TwistedKnee/ttp.twistedknee.github.io/crto/extending_cobalt_strike.md

 ## Jump and Remote-Exec

-in this example we'll integrat Invoke-DCOM.ps1 into jump create new text file in visual studio and save as dcom.cnd, and put this in
+in this example we'll integrat Invoke-DCOM.ps1 into jump create new text file in visual studio and save as dcom.cna, and put this in
 ```
 sub invoke_dcom
 {